StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/ROUTINE LOAD.md

-# ROUTINE LOAD
+# CREATE ROUTINE LOAD

 ## Description

+Routine Load can stream Apache Kafka® events into StarRocks.
+It is an asynchronuous loading submitted by using mysql protocol.

-Routine Load allows you to submit a permanent import task to import data into StarRocks by constantly reading from a specified data source.
-Currently Routine Load supports importing text format (CSV) data from Kafka without authentication，encryption and authentication using SSL, as well as authentication using SASL.
+Currently Routine Load supports to load CSV and json data from Kafka.
+As for security measures, routine load support to connect to kafka without authentication，encryption and authentication using SSL, as well as authentication using SASL.

+This topic introduces CREATE ROUTINE LOAD‘s syntax, parameters and examples.

+> For scenarios, principle and basic steps, please see [Continuously load data from Apache Kafka®](/loading/RoutineLoad.md) .

 ## Syntax